Bilal Ashraf: Career

 Ashraf made a cameo appearance in the 2014 thriller film O21.
-In 2016, Ashraf made his lead acting debut in Janaan, a romantic comedy, alongside Armeena Khan and Ali Rehman Khan, which was appreciated by critics as well by the audiences.
-The next year he appeared in the war film Yalghaar which had a decent opening at the box office, while his other 2017 release, Rangreza, was both a critical and commercial failure.
+In 2016, Ashraf made his lead acting debut in Janaan, a romantic comedy, alongside Armeena Khan and Ali Rehman Khan, which was appreciated by critics as well as by the audiences.
+The next year he appeared in the war film Yalghaar, which had a decent opening at the box office, while his other 2017 release, Rangreza, was both a critical and commercial failure.

 In 2019, he played the leading role in Ehteshamuddin's directorial debut, Superstar, produced by Momina Duraid and with Mahira Khan as co-star.
 Superstar becomes the highest-grossing film for Bilal Ashraf.
 Explaining his long absence since Rangreza, he said that, considering its missed potential, he'll look more seriously at the scripts, and also shared the fact that he took acting classes in the United Kingdom as well as theater classes with actor Sunil Shankar in the NAPA, in Karachi.

-In 2021 he launched his acting career on television with Aik Hai Nigar and also became a producer, founding the production house Behive Transmedia with director-actor Ehteshamuddin, their first release being the historical drama Khaab Toot Jaatay Hain.
+In 2021, he launched his acting career on television with Aik Hai Nigar and also became a producer, founding the production house Behive Transmedia with director-actor Ehteshamuddin, their first release being the historical drama Khaab Toot Jaatay Hain.

-Achievements and Awards

-Bilal Ashraf is a famous actor, producer and visual effects director.
-Here are some of his brilliant achievements for his hard work.
-He won his first Award in 2017 for 3rd Pakistani Music and Media as a Best Actor Award from Janaan Movie.
-After that in 2021 he won 5th Kashmir Hum Style Awards as a Most Stylish Actor in Film from Superstar movie.
-Bilal Ashraf also won the Pakistan Digital Awards for the Host for Jubilee and Best Actor award from Superstar Movie in last year 2022.